How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 You have three years to figure it out.

-If you only have six months of food stockpiled, then you only have six months to figure it out.
-Better than nothing, but I like my three years odds better.
+If you have only six months of food stockpiled, you will only have six months to figure it out.

 2. Practice your homestead survival skills on a smaller scale today.